-Old Bibik’s Paranakan Kitchen – Adhering to the Baba’s tradition 老娘惹小厨
+Old Bibik’s Peranakan Kitchen – Adhering to the Baba Tradition

-Started the tenure at Lavender Food Square by two young army buddies in 2009, it was a rough journey for the two young entrepreneurs to grow the business from a hawker stall to where they are today – years of painstaking work and losses have not deterred the pair for chasing the dream – a shop serving everything you could wish for in a Peranakan restaurant.
+Starting the tenure at Lavender Food Square by two young army buddies in 2009, it was a rough journey for the two young entrepreneurs to grow the business from a hawker stall to where they are today – a shop serving everything you could wish for in a Peranakan restaurant.
+Years of painstaking work and losses have not deterred the pair from chasing their dream.

-Old Bibik’s Peranakan Kitchen is a Halal-certified restaurant for Muslim, on the menu includes the much raved about chicken, beef and mutton rendang along with a host of other Nonya specialities such as Ayam Buah Keluak, Sambal Fried Pomfret, Udang Nenas.
+Old Bibik’s Peranakan Kitchen is a Halal-certified restaurant for Muslims.
+The menu includes the much raved about chicken, beef and mutton rendang, along with a host of other Nonya specialities such as Ayam Buah Keluak, Sambal Fried Pomfret, Udang Nenas.,

-A clean and airy air-conditioned restaurant situated in the Baba’s heritage site – Joo Chiat.
+A clean and airy air-conditioned restaurant situated in the Baba heritage site – Joo Chiat.

-Many 3 stars (highly recommended) on the menu but we don’t have a dinosaur’s stomach, a compromised after some tough filtering and managed to narrow down to the few best of best by our judgement.
+Many 3 stars (highly recommended) on the menu but we don’t have a dinosaur’s stomach,.
+After long deliberations and arguments, we managed to narrow down to the few best of best by our judgement.
 Let’s tuck in.

 Ayam Buah Keluak $20

-Hard to convince others that you have visited a Paranakan restaurant but without the taste of the Mccoy of this Baba dish, the rich and robust gravy were packed with the black Buah Keluak flavour, perfect to go along with the rice.
-We have tasted many Ayam Buah Keluak before from other Baba’s restaurants and Old Bibik’s Peranakan Kitchen is definitely one of the best.
+Hard to convince others that you have visited a Paranakan restaurant but without tasting this Baba dish.
+The rich and robust gravy was packed with the black Buah Keluak flavour, perfect to go along with the rice.
+We have tasted many Ayam Buah Keluak before from other Nyonya restaurants and Old Bibik’s Peranakan Kitchen is definitely one of the best.

 Signature Beef Rendang $20